kube-logging/logging-operator/charts/logging-operator/README.md

 ## Installing CRDs

-Use `createCustomResource=false` with Helm v3 to avoid trying to create CRDs from the `crds` folder and from templates at the same time.
+Use `createCustomResource=false` (deprecated) with Helm v3 to avoid trying to create CRDs from the `crds` folder and from templates at the same time.
+The prefered way is to install the crds via the subchart.
+This could be disabled by setting `crds.enabled=false`.

 ## Values